Useful resources

 https://www.tutorialspoint.com/git/git_quick_guide.htm

-in particular, a useful guide to "rebase a branch to master" is
+In particular, this is a useful guide to "rebase a branch to master".

 VisIt